Frequently Asked Questions

 Q: Can I run Android?

 A: Yes.
-Android can run on them all but is sluggish on the 2440.
+Android can run on them.
 The Mini/Tiny 210 comes with Android 4 and Android 2.3.1 on the ISO.
 It has graphics acceleration and media encoders/decoders that produce great graphics and video.
 Angry Birds runs great.

 Q: I am compiling the kernel from the DVD and the W35 display is not working right.
 What do I do to fix this?